cburgmer/json-path-comparison/bug_reports/Ruby_jsonpath.md

   ```
   Error:
   ```
-  comparison of String with Float failed
+  comparison of String with 42.0 failed
   ```

 - [ ] `$[?(@.key>=42)]`